chamerling/ds18b20/README.md

 ### Drivers

 1-Wire drivers need to be loaded in order to create the connection between the physical sensor and the rPI.
-You can load them from the terminal:
+You can load them from the terminal (or from the bin/modules.sh script).

     sudo modprobe wire
     sudo modprobe w1-gpio